MarcelPiNacy/cmts/README.md

 # CMTS
-CMTS is a header-only cooperative task scheduling library written in C, based in part on Christian Gyrling's 2015 GDC talk.
+CMTS is a header-only cooperative task scheduling library, based on Christian Gyrling's 2015 GDC talk.
+The core library is written in C, with a C++17 API available in a separate file.
 ### Example Code
 ```cpp
 #include <cstdio>